adenger/subpred4/reports/02_ml_models_graph/report.md

 - FeatureCombinator from manuscript 1 tries all combinations of features and feature generation parameters (such as psiblast iterations or blast database) and selects the optimal one based on training data.
 - FeatureCombinator followed by Anova

 Precision-Recall curves are created for each test case and each model.
 ROC curves have problems with imbalanced data.
 Also there is the F1 score for the training dataset, and a classification_report for the testing dataset.
+ROC curves showed misleading results.
+This could be due to the two separate evaluations, or because of PR curves in general.
+Link with explanation: <https://medium.com/@douglaspsteen/precision-recall-curves-d32e5b290248>

 The model is optimized using F1 score, and evaluated with F1/precision/recall for the individual classes.